moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ### ERC-20 Token Transfers {: #erc-20-token-transfers }

-Events emitted by smart contracts such as an ERC-20 token contract deployed on EVM Appchains can be decoded from Sidecar block JSON objects.
+Events emitted by smart contracts such as an ERC-20 token contract deployed on Tanssi EVM Appchains can be decoded from Sidecar block JSON objects.
 The nesting structure is as following:

 ```text
 RESPONSE JSON Block Object: